smashfruit/indicators/README.md

 <p align="center"><img src="Logo.png" alt="Fidelis Cybersecurity on Github"></p>

-# indicators

-The following is a listing of indicators from Fidelis Cybersecurity blog posts and FTAs.

-In the main directory is a master list of IPs, Hostnames and SHA256 hashses.

-Subdirectories are for specific FTAs or blog posts and will be linked in posts.

-This directory will also include a CIF config to routinely query and directly import our indicators into CIF.

 # Latest Releases
 July 12, 2016:
 [IOC's](https://git.io/vKlZb) from [Me and Mr. Robot: Tracking the Actor Behind the MAN1 Crypter](http://www.threatgeek.com/2016/07/tracking-man1-crypter-actor.html).